Friday, May 09, 2025

 JC: I think I would understand if you weren’t.

 GP: Well, this blog is a way for me to repay the people that shaped my life’s journey, especially the musical pioneers.
 I want to give something back to a community that has helped me find my voice.
 I feel indebted to them.
 I want my community to understand how much of my life I owe to them.
 The greatest artists and poets make me unafraid to speak truth to power.
-They teach me to challenge the status quo…, even if the same people crucify me.
+They continue to teach me to challenge the status quo…, even if the same people crucify me (no offense).

 JC: Really… (hand covering face...)
 Really..??